Daily planning methods that actually fit your real life

 Step 2: Identify one anchor.
 Ask: “What one thing must happen before I close my laptop?”
 That becomes your new priority.

 Step 3: Release the rest.
 Move everything else to tomorrow.
-You’re not abandoning the day – you’re adjusting the target.
-If this happens frequently, read about what to do when plans fall apart.
+You are not abandoning the day.
+You are adjusting the target.

 A 2-minute plan reset preserves more productive time than spending 30 minutes trying to rescue a schedule that stopped reflecting reality.
-If your plans consistently break before noon, move down on the Planning Fit Filter to something more flexible.
+If your plans consistently break before noon, move down a band on the Planning Fit Filter to something more flexible.

 Daily planning with ADHD or constantly-shifting schedules

-First: plan in 90-minute blocks instead of full days.
-Research on ultradian rhythms in sleep-waking cycles suggests focus naturally cycles in roughly 90-minute intervals [7], though this finding originates from sleep research and its direct applicability to waking performance remains debated.
+First, plan in 90-minute blocks instead of full days.
+Research on ultradian rhythms in sleep-waking cycles suggests focus naturally cycles in roughly 90-minute intervals [8], though this finding originates from sleep research and its direct applicability to waking performance remains debated.
 Your plan only needs to survive the next 90 minutes.

-Here is what the 90-minute block approach looks like in practice: At 9 AM, your one priority is drafting the client email.
+Here is what the 90-minute block approach looks like in practice.
+At 9 AM, your one priority is drafting the client email.
 At 10:30, your alarm triggers a 60-second replan: now the priority is reviewing the report.
 Each block is self-contained.

 Daily planning for ADHD works better when the system builds replanning checkpoints throughout the day instead of assuming sustained focus.
 This approach stays connected to your structured weekly planning session so daily priorities keep feeding larger goals.